 Mercedes Montagnes is the Executive Director of The Promise of Justice Initiative.
 Mercedes jumped into her legal career feet first by litigating prison conditions throughout Louisiana.
-Her first impact litigation challenged the alarming heat conditions on Death Row at the Louisiana State Penitentiary, otherwise known as Angola.
-Her litigation team recently tried a federal class action suit against the prison, shedding light on the unconstitutional medical care received by those incarcerated at the prison, as well as the lack of accommodations provided to those with disabilities.
+Her first impact litigation case challenged the alarming heat conditions on Death Row at the Louisiana State Penitentiary, otherwise known as Angola.
+Today, her litigation team is tackling a myriad of issues ranging from medical care to over detention.

 Zain Tewalthomas – Director of Operations

 Zain Tewalthomas is the Director of Operations at PJI.
 Her projects focus on operations, communications, and development.
 Zain attended the University of Wisconsin- Madison where she received a B.A. in Anthropology and in Women’s Studies.
 After four years at a firm in Milwaukee, Wisconsin, Zain moved to New Orleans to earn her Masters in Public Administration and a certificate in disaster mitigation from the University of New Orleans.
 She’s been at the Promise of Justice Initiative since 2013.
 Zain volunteers much of her free time with LGBTQIA and Reproductive Rights organizations in New Orleans.